Sharvan-Kushwaha/E-Learning/README.md

 ---

-#  Acknowledgements

-Special thanks to our faculty guide **Mr. Jyotipriyo Khanra** for his guidance and support throughout the development of this project.

-We also acknowledge **Budge Budge Institute of Technology** and **Maulana Abul Kalam Azad University of Technology, West Bengal** for providing the academic environment and resources that made this project possible.

----

 <div align="center">

 ###  If you found this project helpful, consider giving it a Star!

-Thank you for visiting the EduVerse repository.
+Thank you for visiting the E-Learning repository.

 </div>
 ---